 Works quickly and reduces the number of bags you need for backyard leaves.
-Works quietly compared to gas-powered units.
 Holds up well through several seasons.
-Has variable speed on the suction.
+Has variable speed on both suction and blowing and can blow leaves at speeds of up to 250 mph.

 People love the shade and beauty of trees in the spring and summer.
 But in the autumn, you may start cursing those trees on your property.
 When the leaves fall to the ground, your beautiful trees suddenly become a lot of work.
 Raking leaves by hand can be a challenge, and a power leaf blower still requires someone to pick up the piles (although you may be tempted to just blow your leaves into your neighbor’s lawn when he’s at work).